2020 Best Online Master's in Accounting Degree Programs

-Learn more about the top colleges for an online Master's in Accounting degree.
+Learn more about the top colleges for a Master's in Accounting degree.
 You can also read student reviews of each school by clicking on the stars.
-Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.
+Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.s

 Seton Hall University's online Master of Science in Accounting is designed specifically for students with a limited background in accounting.
 It prepares students for the CPA exam and sets the foundation for a career in accounting.